camnewnham/ChromodorisGH/README.md

 ### Smoothing ###
 * **QuickSmooth:** A very fast smoothing algorithm based on laplacian smoothing.
 Multi-threaded and optimized.

-## Performance ##
----
-In a simple benchmark of 40x40x40 cells (64,000 total), sampled to a range of 1.67 cells the results for voxel sampling and surface construction were:

-* Cocoon: 2.8s
-* Chromodoris: 0.2s
-* Millipede: 10.1s
-* Dodo: 9.0s

-For the smoothing algorithm with a mesh of 400,000 and 1,500,000 faces, and then with 10 iterations:

-* Weaverbird's Laplacian Smoothing: 0.65s / 2.6s / 16.8s
-* Chromodoris Quicksmooth: 0.19s / 0.6s / 0.9s

-This benchmark files are available on the git repository.
-However, it is also worth noting that intention of each of these libraries may differ; for example, Cocoon extends it's functionality to include Breps and Curves for sampling, whereas Chromodoris offers only points due to the underlying optimizations.
-Weaverbird's laplacian smoothing implementation is more sophisticated, but not always needed.
-Furthermore, as I have completed these benchmarks there may be bias as I am more familiar with my own library; you are invited to execute similar tests and comparisons and post the results.

 ## Licensing and Credits ##
 ---